 About Cross Country Skiing

-Cross country skiing is fun… it’s also easy to learn, healthy, family friendly, accessible, affordable, and offers great variety!
+Cross country skiing is fun… it’s also fun to learn, healthy, family friendly, accessible, affordable, and offers great variety!

 Cross country skiing uses natural movements – it doesn’t require special skills to get started and has a short learning curve.
 Just a couple of hours spent being coached by a professional instructor will give you the skills needed for a lifetime of fun!